 Avoid custom fields that are only shown when certain conditions are met.
 Otherwise, users may be unable to set the start date for tasks on the chart.

 Select the issue link type that represents the relationship between parent tasks and their subtasks in your project.
 The link type parent for is selected by default.
 The list is filtered to display only outward names of aggregation link types.

 Select the issue link type that represents the relationship between predecessor and successor tasks in your project.
 The link type depends on is selected by default.
 If you use another link type to show dependencies, select the inward name of a directed link type.

 If you want to enforce resource constraints in your project plan, enable and configure either or both the following settings:

 Work in progress

 If you want to limit the amount of work in progress on a daily basis, enable this option.
 The value corresponds to the number of issues that can be scheduled simultaneously.
-Use this setting to measure how much time is required to finish all of the estimated tasks when resource constraints limit the number of tasks that can be performed at the same time.
+Use this setting to measure how much time is required to finish the estimated tasks when resource constraints limit the number of tasks that can be performed at the same time.

 When enabled, use the Capacity setting to specify the maximum number of issues that should be in progress at any time.

 If you want to limit the number of issues that are scheduled simultaneously for a single value in a specific field, enable this option.